rock-core/rock-core.github.io/documentation/installation.md

 --------------------------

  1. Make sure that the Ruby interpreter is installed on your machine.
-Rock requires ruby 2.0 or higher, which is provided on Debian and Ubuntu by the ruby2.0 package.
-However we **recommend the use of ruby 2.1** for all OS's except Ubuntu 14.04, where ruby2.0 should be chosen.
+Rock requires ruby 2.3 or higher, which is provided on Debian and Ubuntu by the ruby2.3 package.

     ~~~
     ruby --version